Macaroni and cheese: Variations

 Macaroni and cheese can be made by simply layering slices of cheese and pasta (often with butter or evaporated milk) then baking in a casserole, rather than preparing as a cheese sauce.
-Also, some like to include a crunchy topping to their baked macaroni and cheese by topping it off with bread crumbs or crushed crackers, which also keeps the noodles on top from drying out when baking.

 One novelty presentation is deep-fried macaroni and cheese found at fairs and food carts.

 Regional variations and analogues

-In Scotland, macaroni and cheese can often be found in pies, known endearingly as a macaroni pie.
+In Scotland, macaroni and cheese can often be found in pies, known as a macaroni pie.

-A similar traditional dish in Switzerland, dating from the 19th century, is called Älplermagronen (Alpine herder's macaroni), which is also available in boxed versions. Älplermagronen are made of macaroni, cream, cheese, roasted onions, and in some recipes, potatoes.
+In 1731, the monastery of Disentis in Switzerland purchased a macaroni machine.
+Monasteries in the country were also known for cheesemaking.
+Though it is unknown when exactly it was invented, around the 19th century, the traditional dish in Switzerland called Älplermagronen (Alpine herder's macaroni) became popular. Älplermagronen are made of macaroni, cream, cheese, roasted onions, and in some recipes, potatoes.
 In the Canton of Uri, the potatoes are traditionally omitted, and in some regions, bacon or ham is added.
 The cheese is often Emmental cheese or Appenzeller cheese.
 It is usually accompanied by apple sauce.